rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 ## Changing module structure on disk

 Currently a non-trivial exploit module will require adding code to 4 different subdirectories (lib, modules, documentation, external) which makes it both hard to follow all of the moving pieces, but also makes it harder to extract modules for independent use.
-See https://github.com/rapid7/metasploit-framework/wiki/Bundled-Modules-Proposal for a more detailed proposal.
+See [[Bundled Modules Proposal]] for a more detailed proposal.

 # Data Model